-Stetson was a two-time qualifier for the New Hampshire State Amateur Championship, and was medalist in a pre-qualifier at Province Lake in 2004.
+Stetson was a two-time qualifier for the New Hampshire State Amateur Championship and was medalist in a pre-qualifier at Province Lake in 2004.
 He qualified for the New York State Amateur Championship in 1998.

 In 2010, Stetson won the senior division at the Greater Utica City Amateur Championship.
-He was the individual champion at the 2006 Syracuse District Golf Association interclub tournament held at the Turning Stone Resort.
-Stetson is a two-time winner of the Oneonta Country Club championship, and he captured the Otsego County amateur championship title in 1994 and 1995.
+He was the individual champion at the 2006 Syracuse District Golf Association Interclub Tournament held at the Turning Stone Resort.
+Stetson is a two-time winner of the Oneonta Country Club championship and he captured the Otsego County amateur championship title in 1994 and 1995.

+Stetson graduated from Dartmouth College in 1973.
 At Laconia High School, Stetson was a three-time member of the New Hampshire all-state team at quarterback.
 He was ranked No. 31 by Sports Illustrated in 2000 when the magazine listed the state's 50 greatest sports figures.
 Steve and his wife Sue live in Clinton.
 They have three children, Amy, David and Meghan.

 Tom Hovey has been an assistant coach and instructor for the Hamilton College men's golf program since 1998.
 Hovey's instruction articles have been published in Golf Magazine.

-One of the high points of Hovey's golf career was finishing low amateur and playing all 72 holes in the Canadian Open.
-His other accomplishments include setting course records at 11 different courses -- the most recent being a 5-under-par 30 at age 71 -- and shooting his age more than 40 times.
+One of the high points of Hovey's golf career was finishing as low amateur and playing all 72 holes in the Canadian Open.
+His other accomplishments include setting course records at 11 different courses -- the most recent was a 5-under-par 30 at age 71 -- and shooting his age more than 40 times.

 Hovey graduated from College of the Holy Cross.
 He and future PGA Tour winner Paul Harney led the Crusaders to an NCAA championship appearance.